-- i) The steps taken or impact on conservation of energy - Energy conservation continues to receive priority attention at all levels.
-All efforts are made to conserve and optimize use of energy with continuous monitoring, improvement in maintenance and distribution systems and through improved operational techniques like: - The independent power capacitors have been installed with high HP electrical motors to reduce the electrical consumption and to improve the power factor - By scheduling of working hours and adjusting the paid holidays, the Company has managed to save electrical unit consumption and electricity bill.
-This helps for continuous working of plants and reduces wastage of energy - c) In place of hydraulic system, electronic servomotor drive unit is being used to reduce electrical consumption. - Replaced old distribution board by new with power capacitors to reduce electrical energy losses - ii) The steps taken by the company for utilizing alternate sources of energy - a) Installed voltage stabilizer to critical machines to reduce power losses. - b) The Company is in process to explore the use of solar panels, by which Company will be able to save electricity charges. - iii) The capital investment on energy conservation equipment:
+Energy conservation continues to receive priority attention at all levels.
+All efforts are made to conserve and optimize use of energy with continuous monitoring, improvement in maintenance and distribution systems and through improved operational techniques like:

+- a) By scheduling of working hours and adjusting the paid holidays, the Company has managed to save electrical unit consumption and electricity bill.
+This helps for continuous working of plants and reduces wastage of energy. - In broaching machines, hydraulic system is replaced by servo based electrical actuator system to reduce electrical power consumption by 80%. - ii) The steps taken by the company for utilizing alternate sources of energy

-The capital investment on energy conservation equipment approximate 5 lakh on voltage stabilizers.
+The company has brought pollution free 200 KW Induction Heating Machines for blank heating in Forging as a replacement of Oil fired Furnaces.
+It will help Company to maintain the clean environment.

+The Company is in process to explore the use of solar panels, by which Company will be able to save electricity charges.